SATGround: A Spatially-Aware Approach for Visual Grounding in Remote Sensing: Experiments

 \subsection{Visual question answering}

-\paragraph{Datasets.} We evaluate the performance of our method on visual question answering (VQA) for remote sensing using the HRBEN and LRBEN benchmarks~\cite{lobry2020rsvqa}.
-Both datasets focus on answering natural language questions about the content of aerial images.
-On HRBEN, we provide comparisons on the default test set, which contains 62,554 question-answer pairs.
-All these evaluations are performed in a zero-shot manner, \ie, without finetuning on HRBEN’s training set.
-In contrast, generalist approaches such as ours are implicitly finetuned on the LRBEN training set, since this is one of the datasets comprising the general instruction-tuning dataset GeoChat~\cite{cvpr2024geochat} ($\sim18.3\%$ of the training samples).
-Specialist methods such as RSGPT are finetuned on the training set of the specific benchmark to achieve an optimal performance~\cite{hu2023rsgpt}. \paragraph{Tasks.} We consider two question types (presence, comparison) for HRBEN and three types (presence, comparison, rural/urban classification) for LRBEN, in alignment with prior work~\cite{hu2023rsgpt,cvpr2024geochat,muhtar2024lhrs}.
+{\textbf{Datasets.}} We evaluate the performance of our method on visual question answering (VQA) for remote sensing using the HRBEN and LRBEN benchmarks~\cite{lobry2020rsvqa}.
+Both datasets focus on answering questions about the content of aerial images.
+On HRBEN, we provide comparisons on the default test set of 62,554 question-answer pairs in a zero-shot manner.
+We additionally evaluate on the LRBEN test set to provide a comprehensive comparison against existing baselines.

+{\textbf{Tasks.}} We consider two question types (presence, comparison) for HRBEN and three types (presence, comparison, rural/urban classification) for LRBEN, in alignment with prior work~\cite{hu2023rsgpt,cvpr2024geochat,muhtar2024lhrs}.
 The goal of presence questions is classifying whether a specific instance is part of an image (e.g., ``Is there a grass area on the right of a commercial building?”).
 Comparison questions require estimating and contrasting two quantities (e.g., ``Are there more water areas than commercial buildings?” or ``Is the number of buildings equal to the number of roads?”).
 While presence questions primarily rely on object detection, comparison questions involve both object detection and numerical reasoning, making them inherently more challenging.
-Rural/urban classification predicts whether an area is urban or rural based on visual criteria such as building density (e.g., “Is this a rural or urban area?”), thus involving scene-level classification rather than object detection.
+Rural/urban classification predicts whether an area is urban or rural based on visual criteria such as building density, thus involving scene-level classification rather than object detection.